-In Lifespan Integration therapy, the client’s movement forward in time is done visually in such a way that the client “watches a movie” of his or her life.
-This “movie” is spontaneously generated by the client’s unconscious mind, and shows a sequence of scenes, many of which are in some way related to the current problem.
-Through watching this “movie” of his or her life, the client sees how the past continues to impact his or her behavior and choices in the present.
-Traveling through time from the past memory scene to the present is usually repeated three to eight times during an LI session.
-(Older clients and clients with more traumatic childhoods will require more repetitions of the LI protocol to clear the the neural (cellular) memories of trauma, and to “re-write” the life script more accurately).
-Each repetition of the protocol shows the client a slightly different “moving picture show”.
-LI also works well with people who have trouble remembering their pasts.
+In Lifespan Integration therapy, clients’ movement forward in time is done visually in such a way that clients watch multiple ‘movies’ of their lives.
+Each movie is a different rendition of the same life story.
+Different themes emerge which are often accompanied by new insights.
+These ‘movies’ are spontaneously generated by clients’ unconscious minds.
+Through watching repeated ‘movies’ of their life stories, clients see how the past continues to impact their behavior and choices in the present.
+Each repetition of the protocol shows the client a slightly different ‘moving picture show’.
+LI works well even with people who have trouble remembering their pasts.
 During Lifespan Integration therapy, clients who began with memory gaps are eventually able to connect the pieces of their lives into a coherent whole.

 Lifespan Integration therapy heals deeply and completely without re-traumatizing.

-Finally there is a therapy that can change all this without re-traumatizing.
 Lifespan Integration is a very gentle method which works on a deep neural level to change patterned responses and outmoded defensive strategies.
 LI therapy helps people connect unpleasant feelings and dysfunctional patterns with the memories of the past events from which these feelings and strategies originated.
-Making these connections at a deep level of the body-mind “re-sets” the neural system so that it is more in line with the current life situation.
-This “re-setting” happens very rapidly for most people.
+Making these connections at a deep level of the body-mind ‘re-sets’ the neural system so that it is more in line with the current life situation.
+This ‘re-setting’ happens very rapidly for most people.
 After LI therapy, people find themselves spontaneously reacting to current stressors in more age appropriate ways.
 After several sessions of LI, clients have reported that they feel better about life, are more self-accepting, and are better able to enjoy their intimate relationships.